-10. Data retention

-If you are unsuccessful in your applicant information will be retained for up to 12 months on the basis of legitimate interests in order to provide candidate feedback and defend legal proceedings.
+If you are unsuccessful in your applicant, information will be retained for up to 12 months on the basis of legitimate interests in order to provide candidate feedback and defend legal proceedings.
 Further details in relation to our retention policies can be obtained from our data protection contact listed at point 2 above.

-### II